 401 5th Avenue, Rooms 121-123

-Agenda for June 1, 2017 will be posted as soon as it becomes available.
+Agenda for July 6, 2017 will be posted here as soon as it becomes available.

 The board is made up of a 15 volunteer members.
 The law requires that the board be broadly representative of the diverse populations that live in the county and of the persons served by the public behavioral health system.
 Representation from King County’s rich ethnic and cultural diversity is actively sought.
 People with a lived experience with mental illness or substance use disorders now in recovery and family members of people who have received services in the public behavioral health system must make up at least 51% of the board.
 The board also strives to achieve broad countywide representation.
 Length of term is three years, which is renewable.
 See bottom of the page for a list of board members.